Acceptance dependence of factorial cumulants, long-range correlations, and the antiproton puzzle: Introduction

 In order to establish if experiments see anything interesting that could be possibly related to a phase transition or at least some new dynamics, it is desirable to have a baseline that only contains known (non-critical) physics.
 Such baselines have meanwhile been developed.
 In Ref. \cite{Braun-Munzinger:2020jbk}, the authors use the hadron resonance gas model with the canonical treatment of global baryon number conservation for their baseline.
 The authors of Ref. \cite{Vovchenko:2021kxx} used for their baseline viscous hydrodynamics together with global baryon number conservation.
 In addition, they also considered a repulsive (hard-core) interaction for the baryons, which is constrained to reproduce baryon number susceptibilities from Lattice QCD calculations at vanishing baryon density.
 However, both baselines still make model assumptions, such as the hadron resonance gas or the validity of viscous hydrodynamics, even at the lower energies explored in the RHIC beam energy scan.
 Therefore, it would be desirable to have an experimental test to which extent the observed fluctuations deviate from a scenario where all we have is independent hadron production subject to global baryon number conservation and effects from volume or impact parameter fluctuations.

-Here, we discuss such observables, namely the so-called reduced correlation coefficients, which are the factorial cumulants scaled with proper powers of the mean particle number and have earlier been introduced and discussed in~\cite{Bzdak:2016sxg,Bzdak:2016jxo,Bzdak:2017ltv,Barej:2020ymr}.
+Here, we discuss such observables, namely the so-called reduced correlation coefficients $\hat{c}_n = \hat{C}_n / \mean{N}^n$, which are the factorial cumulants scaled with proper powers of the mean particle number and have earlier been introduced and discussed in~\cite{Bzdak:2016sxg,Bzdak:2016jxo,Bzdak:2017ltv,Barej:2020ymr}.
 We will show that these reduced correlation coefficients should be independent of the acceptance if the observed fluctuations arise solely from a combination of statistical fluctuations, volume fluctuations, and global baryon number conservation.
 We will further show that the second-order reduced correlation coefficient should be (to a very good approximation) the same for protons and antiprotons.
-We will then analyze the data of the STAR collaboration from the first phase of the RHIC beam energy scan (BES-I) \cite{STAR:2021iop} as to which extent the fluctuation data are consistent with this simple baseline or if there are indications for additional, potentially critical dynamics.